I have an interest in international banking and will share my research findings here!

 Muslim banks (aka Islamic banks) are financial institutions that operate under Sharia law and regulations.
 On the surface, there is little difference between Muslim banks and other (more conventional) financial institutions.
-In fact, most people completely oblivious as to how these institutions work.
-However, following Sharia law has major implications for how these banks make money and keep profits flowing (i.e. many Muslim banks do not charge interest).
-This hub will hopefully add to your knowledge and help you to understand the quirks of this narrow but growing sector of the financial industry.
+In fact, most people are completely oblivious as to how these institutions work.
+However, following Sharia law has major implications for how these banks make money and keep profits flowing (i.e., many Muslim banks do not charge interest).
+This article will hopefully add to your knowledge and help you to understand the quirks of this narrow but growing sector of the financial industry.

 Biggest Difference Between Muslim and Conventional Banks

 Even though this is oversimplifying things quite a bit, Muslim banks and related financial institutions follow three broadly specific conditions (constraints) that are based in Sharia Law.